 An exploration of the rich heritage of visual arts from indigenous communities of North America, surveying the dynamic nature of Native American art spanning from pre-European contact into the present while exploring the political nature of that trajectory as it encounters cultural change, Western aesthetics, and Western concepts of art.
 Students will meet Native artists, visit a variety of Native American art galleries and exhibitions, and learn about the cultural, social, and political context surrounding Native American art.

-Prerequisite(s): 1 of ENL111(Effective Writing II), ENL112(Advanced Effective Writing), HON111(Effective Writing for Liberating Letters), WPL(Writing Placement Level exhibition/project or thesis paper.
-Majors prepare a portfolio of original creative production, digitally document it, write and present a statement, and engage a variety of audiences in critical dialogue.
-Faculty conducts a formal review of the exhibition, presentation and portfolio.
-Students who do not pass ART 305 do not continue in the major.
+Prerequisite(s): 1 of ENL111(Effective Writing II), ENL112(Advanced Effective Writing), HON111(Effective Writing for Liberating Letters), WPL(Writing Placement Level)

 Selected courses dealing with special topics, offered occasionally in the department.

 Mid-Program Portfolio Review